nikhilramesh21/wildhacks-2016/README.md

 #Idea:
 A website/chrome extention to know what classes your friends are doing next quarter.
 Developed using Python, CSS, HTML, JavaScript, Django, RedBull and Banter.
-#Answers the question "What classes are you in next quarter? "
+# What classes are you in next quarter?